Mario7F/RHEL9/ExamPrep/Lesson_Labs.md

 - Ensure the systemd timer that cleans up tmp files is enabled
 - Run a cron job that will issue the command `touch /tmp/cronfile` 5 minutes from now
 - Use `at` to schedule a job to power off your system at a convenient time later today

+### Lesson 27 Lab: Configuring a Firewall

+- Configure `firewalld` such that remote access to the SSH and FTP processes is allowed.
+Make sure the configuration is applied immediately as well as persistently.